Courses in Classics and Letters

 Prerequisite: sophomore standing.
 Designed to be of special use to students planning a career in the Allied Health professions.
 Study of the basic Greek and Latin elements of medical terminology through the analysis of select vocabularies and word lists.

-CL C 2603 Rise and Fall of Rome
+CL C 2603 Rise and Fall of Greece

 Gen-Ed: Western Civ; Letters Category: History